grapl-security/grapl/README.md

 For a more in depth overview of Grapl, [read this](https://insanitybit.github.io/2019/03/09/grapl).

 Essentially, Grapl will take raw logs, convert them into graphs, and merge those graphs into a Master Graph.
 It will then orchestrate the execution of your attack signatures, and provide tools for performing your investigations.
-Or watch [this talk at BSidesLV](https://www.youtube.com/watch?v=LjCtbpXQA9U&t=8028s).
+Or watch [this talk at BSidesLV](https://www.youtube.com/watch?v=LjCtbpXQA9U&t=8028s) or [this talk at BSides San Francisco](https://www.youtube.com/watch?v=uErWRAJ4I4w) .

 Grapl natively supports nodes for: